QuickBooks is discontinuing their Desktop service

 Moving your accounting data with Movemybooks is a breeze.
 There’s no need to start again from scratch adding all your contacts, or spend hours inputting past years of data into a new accounting system.
 Just take up to 2 years of historic data with you (additional years can also be converted, up to a maximum of 12 extra years), and after converting with Movemybooks your customer and supplier details will be available to use, along with all transactions, balances and reports.

-A conversion with Movemybooks is typically completed in just an hour or two, and they are often FREE – as Xero and Sage will cover your fees.
-There is a modest charge of £180 + VAT to convert to QuickBooks Online.
+A conversion with Movemybooks is typically completed in just an hour or two, and they are often FREE – Xero and Sage will cover your fees and, since September 2022, Intuit will pay if you convert from QuickBooks Desktop to QuickBooks Online (there is a modest charge of £180 + VAT to convert to QuickBooks Online from any other software).